Ecohydrology

 Scientists

-have long sought to overcome their
+have long sought to be able to peer

-a novel
+developed a novel

 modeling approach that provides